Kevin Clarke (politician): Biography

 He took part in an unusual protest during the 2003 campaign, by tearing up pieces of a telephone book and scattering them to the wind during lunch hour at a busy Toronto intersection.
 "You care if there's paper on the street," he said to passers-by, "but you don't care if there's people on the street".
 He also described himself as an "ex-con, ex-drug dealer and ex-teacher".

-Clarke finally found housing again in 2005, and worked as an actor during this period.
+Clarke found housing again in 2005, and worked as an actor during this period.

 He was a candidate running for the 2010 Toronto mayoral election.
 Clarke has been known to employ eccentric tactics to reach the public during his campaign, including speeches while aboard the TTC and rollerblading whilst shouting campaign slogans on the road in Kingston Road and Lawrence Avenue East area.

 In the 2011 Ontario election he ran as leader of the People's Political Party.

-Kevin Clarke emphatically stated to Peter Tabuns, during an all-candidates debate on education held on September 20, 2011, that he does not endorse the Ontario New Democratic Party.

 Clarke ran for mayor in the 2018 election, where he finished with 3,853 votes.

 Clarke is known for attending debates and causing a commotion.
 He was not invited to a debate Toronto Centre By-election in 2013; however, he showed up and began yelling at the Liberal Party candidate Chrystia Freeland and New Democratic Candidate Linda McQuaig.
-He was subsequently arrested by the police and the debate was cancelled.
+He was subsequently arrested, and the debate was cancelled.
 Additionally in 2019, he attended a debate on the environment and climate change ahead of the 2019 federal election in Scarborough-Guildwood, where only members of the major political parties were invited.
 He entered holding a large hand-painted "Vote Kevin Clarke" sign and immediately began yelling and criticizing the debate organizers as well as Liberal Party incumbent candidate John McKay.
 Upon discussion between the organizers and invited candidates, he was eventually allowed to participate in the debate on the condition he remained orderly.

 Clarke ran in the 2020 Toronto Centre federal by-election.

+Clarke unsuccessfully ran for Toronto mayor in the 2022 mayoral election and the 2023 mayoral by-election.

+He was a candidate in the 2023 Scarborough—Guildwood provincial by-election.

+Clarke found himself homeless again on March 30, 2025, due to an unfortunate fire in his apartment.
+Clarke was charged with arson, which he disputes, and instead blames faulty electrical work by Toronto Community Housing, and the homeless roommate he was temporarily housing, of whom left the room minutes before the fire was discovered by Clarke.